 What else can be done to prevent or minimize a gout flare?

 Along with medication support, as stated above, doctors can encourage their gout patients to:

-- Minimize sugar intake: Gout is strongly related to obesity, type 2 diabetes and metabolic syndrome, so consumption of sugar and refined carbohydrates may be at its root.14 High blood levels of insulin have been shown to increase uric acid levels, probably by reducing excretion of uric acid by the kidneys.15 Moreover, gout epidemiology parallels populations’ sugar consumption (for example, 18th Century Britain, at the birth of its sugar industry).
-Fructose consumption is also strongly linked to uric acid levels 16
+- Minimize sugar intake: Gout is strongly related to obesity, type 2 diabetes, and metabolic syndrome, so consumption of sugar and refined carbohydrates may contribute to the underlying cause.9 High blood levels of insulin are correlated with increased uric acid levels, probably due to reduced excretion of uric acid by the kidneys.10 Moreover, gout epidemiology parallels sugar consumption in populations, as demonstrated by the rise in incidence of gout in 18th century Britain, when sugar intake also rose dramatically.11 Fructose consumption is also strongly linked to uric acid levels.12

-- Reduce alcohol consumption: Beer and other high-carb alcoholic beverages are of particular concern, but all alcohol consumption should be minimized.17
+- Reduce alcohol consumption: Beer and other high-carb alcoholic beverages are of particular concern, but all alcohol consumption should be minimized.13

-- Drink water with lime or lemon: Add 1-2 tbsp of unsweetened lime or lemon juice to water throughout the day in the first 6-8 weeks of LCHF.
-One small pilot study showed citric acid can neutralize uric acid and may reduce uric acid levels.18
+- Drink water with lime or lemon: Adding one to two tablespoons of unsweetened lime or lemon juice to water may minimize risk of a gout flare.
+This can be done throughout the day in the first six to eight weeks of a low-carb diet.
+One small pilot study showed citric acid can neutralize uric acid and may reduce uric acid levels.14

 2. History of gallbladder issues

-Traditional medical advice is that a diet high in fatty foods can predispose patients to the creation of gallstones, gallbladder attacks, and even the eventual need to remove the gallbladder.
+Traditional medical advice maintains that a diet high in fatty foods can predispose patients to the creation of gallstones, gallbladder attacks, and even the eventual need to remove the gallbladder.

 Does this mean patients with a history of gallstones or gallbladder removal (cholecystectomy) cannot eat a low-carb, high-fat diet?
 No, not at all.